See this page in: English

 Use a physical barrier

-If leafminer issues have been observed within the last one year, this netting will not help.
-This is because pupae that survived the winter can produce adults under the barrier and can still infest plants.
+- If leafminer issues have been observed within the last year, this netting will not help because pupae that survived the winter can still infest plants.

 Use of pesticides prevents adults from laying eggs, but does not kill larvae that are already feeding within plant leaves.
-When possible choose a low impact pesticide that does not target natural enemies (such as parasitic wasps) and pollinators (such as bees).
+Choose a low impact pesticide that does not target natural enemies (such as parasitic wasps) and pollinators (such as bees).